Introduction

 Anatomy and Physiology

-Proximal to the popliteal crease, the sciatic nerve branches into the tibial nerve and common peroneal (fibular) nerve.
-The tibial nerve courses distally to give rise to the medial sural nerve and posterior tibial nerve which primarily covers the posterior leg and plantar surface of the foot.
-The medial sural nerve travels between the heads of the gastrocnemius muscle, penetrates the deep fascia to become superficial approximately midway down the calf, and continues posterior to the lateral malleolus and superficial to the extensor retinaculum.
-[5]
+Proximal to the popliteal crease, the sciatic nerve divides into the tibial nerve and the common peroneal (fibular) nerve.
+The tibial nerve extends distally, giving rise to the medial sural nerve and posterior tibial nerve, which primarily innervate the posterior leg and the plantar surface of the foot.
+The medial sural nerve passes between the heads of the gastrocnemius muscle, penetrates the deep fascia to become superficial about midway down the calf, and continues its course posterior to the lateral malleolus and superficial to the extensor retinaculum.[8][9][10]

 Indications

-The sural nerve block delivers regional anesthesia during surgeries and postoperative pain control to the posterolateral calf and dorsolateral fifth digit.
-[1][2]
+The sural nerve block provides regional anesthesia for surgeries and postoperative pain control in the posterolateral calf and dorsolateral fifth digit.[1][2]

 Contraindications

-Contraindications applicable to peripheral nerve blockade also pertain to the sural nerve block (i.e., patient refusal, allergy to local anesthetics, infection at the site of injection or systemic infection, malignancy at the needle entry site, and coagulopathy).
-A regional nerve block is also not advised if pre-existing neural deficits exist in the distribution of the block.
-While caution is advised in patients maintained on anticoagulation therapy, the ankle and lateral leg are considered compressible or “superficial block” sites.
+Contraindications for peripheral nerve blockade also apply to the sural nerve block, including patient refusal, allergy to local anesthetics, infection at or near the injection site, systemic infection, malignancy at the needle entry site, and coagulopathy.
+Additionally, a regional nerve block is not recommended for patients with preexisting neural deficits in the area of the block.
+Although caution is warranted in patients on anticoagulation therapy, the ankle and lateral leg are considered compressible or "superficial block" sites.

 Equipment